Sima-Far/Flow_vector_field/README.md

 Spatial Autocorrelation & Moran’s I
 Analyzes spatial dependency and clustering of vector directions and magnitudes.
       See: the relevant script and the “Spatial autocorrelation, Moran’s I (global), and spatial lag” section in Main_analysis_using_functions.ipynb.
+________________________________________

+Step 3: Vector Field Interpolation for Cells to Identify Critical Points This function enables the interpolation of the vector field across an n x n grid, allowing the analysis of vector dynamics at different spatial resolutions—either finer or coarser than the original divisions. o	Inputs: o	Origin-Destination (OD) matrix o	Coordinates (latitude and longitude) o	Shapefile of divisions o	Grid size n - The parameter lam used in the initialize function specifies the desired spatial scale—that is, the number of cells along each dimension of the grid.

+o	See:
+o	The file "Generate vectors for cells for an arbitrary scale and find sinks and sources.ipynb" for the functions. o	 The corresponding section titled "Generate vectors for cells for an arbitrary scale and find sinks and sources" in "Main_analysis_using_functions.ipynb".Find sinks and sources
+To identify critical points (such as sinks, sources, and saddle points), two parameters must be set in the functions find_sinks, find_sources, and find_contours:
+•	tr: Threshold for vector magnitude.
+If the magnitude at a point is below this threshold, the point is considered a potential critical point.
+•	tr_jacob: Threshold for the Jacobian value, used to classify the type of critical point (e.g., sink, source, or saddle point).
+•	See:
+o	The file "Generate vectors for cells for an arbitrary scale and find sinks and sources.ipynb" for the functions. o	Corresponding section named “Generate vectors for cells for an arbitrary scale and find sinks and sources” in Main_analysis_using_functions.ipynb for visualisation